understanding how stories are told

 In fact this story has both a first person outer narrator, and an inner narrator who reads a copy of the written account of events created by the governess herself – making it an extremely complex thread to unravel.

 Another (very amusing) example is Vladimir Nabokov’s novel Pale Fire (1962) in which his first person narrator Charles Kinbote edits a long poem in four cantos composed by an American writer who was his campus neighbour.
 On the surface, the poem is composed of scenes from the poet’s life and his philosophic reflections on domestic relationships.

-But in a series of extended footnotes Kinbote analyses almost every line of the poem for hidden meanings.
+But in a series of extended footnotes Kinbote analyses the poem in detail for hidden meanings.
 He reveals that it contains a subtly coded account of Kinbote’s own life, and his dramatic escape from eastern Europe which he had privately related to the poet as part of their friendship.
 Since the poet is dead, we only have Kinbote’s own word for the truth in any of his claims.
 However, Nabokov provides the reader with enough information to work out that Kinbote is a madman, and all his interpretations and literary detective work is a pack of lies.

 The framed narrative

 Many stories begin with a first or third person narrator who establishes the circumstances by which the story is known, In other words, somebody (named or un-named) informs the reader how the details of the story have come into being.
 The scene is set, or some prefatory knowledge is imparted.
 This takes the form of an introduction.

 Then the main substance of the story is related, which constitutes the bulk of the narrative.
 This may be presented by the opening narrator, or it might be information from a different source – a second narrator, or a story passed on via letters or a diary from someone else.